A modern bronze statue of a giant and some men stand in front of a grand, medieval castle

 • Great international links – Belgium is well-connected by train to France, the Netherlands, Germany, and the UK via the Eurostar.
 You can get from central London to Brussels in 3 hours, and onwards to most other cities in Belgium in another hour.

 A statue of a stone boy and dog, made out of white marble.
-They are sleep on a cobbled square, with the ground coming up and over them like a blanket.
+They are sleeping on a cobbled square, with the ground coming up and over them like a blanket.
 People are walking in the background in front of old, ramshackle shops.
 Quirky art is one of our reasons to visit Belgium today

 Public art in Antwerp